Johk3/JSLAM/README.md

 ## Contributing

-If you wish to help on this project you can simply make changes to the file and post your changes and if they are appreciated we will merge them to the Master branch.
+If you wish to help on this project that is very much appreciated, and which you can do by forking this repository.
 ---

 ## License